-Therefore, it is essential to sharpen a circular saw blade regularly to maintain its optimum performance.
-This article will provide you with a step-by-step guide on how to sharpen the edges of a circular saw blade so that you can get the most out of it.
+This article will provide you with a step-by-step guide on sharpening the edges of a circular saw blade so that you can get the most out of it.

 However, in cases where the blade has been subjected to small nicks or dullness over time, sharpening can save you money and prolong the lifespan of your blade.